 While the testing medium is changing, the core content, skills tested, and overall difficulty remain exactly the same.
 The College Board has emphasized that digital AP exams will maintain the same rigorous standards that colleges and universities have come to expect.
 The questions will be just as challenging, and the scoring criteria just as demanding.

-The primary changes are in how you'll interact with the exam, not in its content or difficulty level.
-Here's what's different:
+The primary changes are in how you will interact with the exam, not in its content or difficulty level.
+Here is what is different:

 Instead of hoping for an easier exam, focus on these preparation strategies: